Section 1 - Introduction

 - notify the Chief Financial Officer of any significant changes to an activity, including risk and insurance coverage, as and when these occur.

-(47) A review of a commercial activity may be initiated by the Chief Financial Officer, or the Head of the Faculty or Division.
+(47) A review of a commercial activity may be initiated by the Chief Financial Officer, or the Head of the College or Division.

 (48) The Activity owner for each commercial activity listed in the Register is responsible for preparing a Commercial Activity Review Report on that activity at least once every 3 years and providing that Report to the Chief Financial Officer at least 1 month before the expiry of the 3 year review period.